fortythreesam/FourthYearProject/report/report.md

 The main goal the student will work towards is to visually reduce the effects of noise automatically.
 Currently, a person looking to denoise an image manually will need to select the filter and parameters themselves.
 This can be a cumbersome process if they don't understand what is required.
 Situations like this lead to a lot of trial and error which can be time-consuming.
 The student hopes to achieve scores in various quality measures that are better than applying simple filters.

 This project will focus on additive white Gaussian noise.
 The main source of this type of noise is during the aquisition stage of the image due to faults in the sensor e.g. the sensors temperature is too high.
-A standard model for this type of noise is $X = Y + N$ where $X$ is the noisy image, $Y$ is the pure image and $N$ is the layer of additive white gaussian noise.
+A standard model for this type of noise is $X = Y + N$ where $X$ is the noisy image, $Y$ is the pure image and $N$ is the layer of additive white Gaussian noise.
 There a various methods already available to reduce this type of noise.
 Listed here are a few filter types:

 #### 2.1.2.1 Median Filter